EXCLUSIVE-India resumes purchases of Malaysian palm oil - traders

 India imports of palm oil from Malaysia vs Indonesiahttps://tmsnrt.rs/36aMC3T

-(Reporting by Rajendra Jadhav in Mumbai and Naveen Thukral in Singapore; editing by Richard Pullin)
+(Reporting by Rajendra Jadhav in Mumbai and Naveen Thukral in Singapore; Additional reporting by Mei Mei Chu in KUALA LUMPUR; editing by Richard Pullin and Louise Heavens)

 ((naveen.thukral@thomsonreuters.com; +65-6870-3829; Reuters Messaging: naveen.thukral.thomsonreuters.com@reuters.net))